Fdarco/TTFMGPP/readme.md

 # Usage

-<mark>Caution please: If you just want to see the performance of our model, you can skip to the section `Run the model`, since all the files have already been generated in this repository.</mark>
+**Caution please: If you just want to see the performance of our model, you can skip to the section `Run the model`, since all the files have already been generated in this repository.**

 At first, we should build the network from `SUMOFiles/node.csv` and `SUMOFiles/link.csv`.
 The follow instructions can help finish it: